NishargShah/eslint-config-airbnb-extended/docs/config/legacy-config.md

 The `legacy` entrypoint provides:

-- **Configs** → grouped sets of rules that map directly to the Airbnb family.
+- **Configs** → Predefined sets of rules that map directly to the Airbnb family.
-- **Rules** → individual rule groups that power the configs.
+- **Rules** → Core rule groups that enforce good coding practices and are used in configs.

 This ensures your project setup is familiar, stable, and ESLint 9-ready.